mayank-malhotra007/cpp-essentials/practice_cpp/inheritance/readme.md

 -  abstract classes as base templates
 -  single inheritance , we derive from a single base class
 -  mutiple inheritance, we derive from multiple base classes
+-  protected members are inherited and are protected in the derived class  (not Is-A)
+-  protected members cant be accessed using objects of base or derived class
+-  public members are inherited and are public in derived class

 **Class A {}** // base class, or super class or parent class